ember-intl/ember-intl/docs/ember-service-api.md

 });
 ```

-Access the service from within the instance via: `this.get('intl')` or `this.intl`
+Access the service from within the instance via: `this.get('intl')` or just `this.intl`, if you have [ES5 getters enabled](https://www.emberjs.com/blog/2018/04/13/ember-3-1-released.html#toc_es5-getters-for-computed-properties-2-of-4).

 ## Properties

 **locale**

 Set/get the current locale for your application.
-The value is an Array of Strings.
+The value you set it to can either be a string or an array of strings.
 When providing an array, the `t` helper and `t` method will attempt to try all the locales in order when resolving a translation key.
 This is useful if you want to always fallback to another locale when a translation may be missing.

+When you get this property, it will always return an array of strings, even if you have set it to be just one single locale.
+If you are only interested in retrieving the single (or first) locale, use **`primaryLocale`**.

 **primaryLocale** _readOnly_